PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/data-collection.rst

 Data Collection
 ===============

-This document will show you how to collect the data for *fast depth coding using deep learning*.
+This document will show you how to collect the data.

 Training Data Source
 --------------------